The 7520 rate for October 2017 is 2.2%.

 Need a New Year’s resolutions to kick start 2016?
 Here is an idea you probably hadn’t considered: review your estate planning documents.

 If you are like most people, you are probably thinking that reading legal documents does not sound like an even remotely enjoyable way to start a new year.
 But, it doesn’t have to be as unpleasant as it sounds.
 Reviewing your documents does not mean you have to read them cover to cover.
 If you know what are the most important elements, it is easy to review your will, trust, and powers of attorney regularly to ensure they still comply with your wishes.
 These documents not only determine who will receive your property when you die, but also likely determine who has the right to make financial and major medical decisions during your lifetime.
-Needless to say, it is important that you are still comfortable with the designations you have made.
+Needless to say, it is important

 The trailers for the newest installment in the Mission: Impossible franchise, Mission: Impossible Rogue Nation, are being released and, as always when we see actors performing daredevil stunts, it makes us think about life insurance.
 Hazard (I use the term loosely, in light of what these guys do) of the job, I guess.
 So, once again, we thought we’d remind everyone about the use of life insurance trusts to reduce estate tax by re-posting the blog we wrote in after seeing his stunts for Ghost Protocol.